epic-uchicago/cil.github.io/pages/install.md

 # Install projection system

-This tutorial is based on (these instructions)[https://bitbucket.org/ClimateImpactLab/impact-calculations/src/release-1.0/docs/process.md].
+This tutorial is based on [these instructions](https://bitbucket.org/ClimateImpactLab/impact-calculations/src/release-1.0/docs/process.md).
 Follow these steps to install CIL projection system and run your first job on Sacagawea.

 ## 1. Access sacagawea